Types of Riding Lawn Mowers

 - Turning radius describes how tightly you can turn the mower.
 A smaller turning radius means you can make sharper turns and more easily mow around obstacles.

-- Mulching and bagging capabilities describe whether you can use mulching or bagger attachments with the mower.
-You'll typically need to purchase these attachments separately.
+- Bagging capability indicates you can use a bagger attachment with the mower.
+You'll typically need to purchase the bagger separately.

-- Comfort features, like a cup holder, a high-back seat, armrests, lumbar support, extended leg room and rubber foot pads make mowing less tiresome.
+- Comfort and convenience features like a cup holder, a high-back seat, armrests, lumbar support, extended leg room and rubber foot pads make mowing less tiresome.

-- All-in-one oil change cartridges contains oil and an oil filter in one component.
+- All-in-one oil change cartridges contain oil and an oil filter in one component.
 This cartridge allows oil and filter changes without needing to drain oil from the engine.